New Lease On Life For Montgomery County Woman Thanks To Tissue Transplant

 Follow CBSPHILLY Facebook | Twitter

-PHILADELPHIA (CBS) — The new year is starting with a new lease on life for a Montgomery County woman thanks to a tissue transplant.
+PHILADELPHIA (CBS) — The new year is starting with a new lease on life for a Montgomery County woman, thanks to a tissue transplant.

 Hugging her dog is no longer torture for 25-year-old Carrie Dailey.
 She was born with a genetic disorder called Ehlers-Danlos syndrome.

-“My tendons and ligaments are like silly puddy or laughy taffy they just pull apart,” said Dailey.
+“My tendons and ligaments are like silly puddy or laughy taffy, they just pull apart,” said Dailey.

 She lived in constant pain and fear, her shoulders were especially vulnerable.

-“If I was driving over a pothole or speed bump my shoulder would be dislocated,” Dailey said.
+“If I was driving over a pothole or speed bump, my shoulder would be dislocated,” Dailey said.

 When surgeries didn’t work her only option was a tissue transplant.